EmmanuelTsouris/2D-Terrain-by-Midpoint-Displacement/README.md

 The app generates an array of points representing terrain.
 We then use the points to make a path, and pass it into a SKShapeNode.
 Clicking on the screen will generate a new node.

+## Performance Considerations

+I tested the ShapeNode with a physics body and it performed pretty poorly, a better option to use this in a game where physics are needed, might be to convert it to a bitmap and use that instead.